theislab/IMPA/README.md

 We trained the models using the [seml](https://github.com/TUM-DAML/seml) framework.
 Configurations can be found in the `training_config` folder.
 For each experiment, one can train the model either with `seml` or without.
 For both cases, one training script and one configuration are provided.
 If the `Slurm` scheduler is not implemented on the server, the `main.py` script can be re-written to run independently.
 To train the model with the provided yaml files, adapt the `.yaml` files to the experimental setup (*i.e.* add  path strings referencing the used directories).

-## Dataset and checkpoints
+## Checkpoints
 Datasets are available at:
 * BBBC021 https://bbbc.broadinstitute.org/BBBC021
 * BBBC025 https://bbbc.broadinstitute.org/BBBC025
 * RxRx1 https://www.kaggle.com/c/recursion-cellular-image-classification/overview/resources

-Pre-processed datasets will be available soon.
 Model checkpoints are made available [here](https://1drv.ms/f/s!AqLF-jPbzBG0sDkKwm0kjLtXAWi4?e=HdGC4h).